AntonEmery/counter-app/README.md

   - Node.js - For all the server side code and writing to the text file
   - Pug - basic templating
   - Socket.io - For pushing the updated number from the text file to the `/view` page
+  - pkg - Packages the app into a binary for running on various operating systems.